 This list does not constitute an endorsement of the clinical utility or safety of co-administration of glycopyrrolate with these drugs.
-Glycopyrrolate injection is compatible for mixing and injection with the following injectable Anticholinergics, including glycopyrrolate injection, can produce certain effects, most of which are extensions dosage forms: atropine sulfate, USP; Antilirium® (physostigmine salicylate); Benadryl® (diphenhydramine (droperidol); Levo-Dromoran® (levorphanol tartrate); lidocaine, USP; meperidine HCl, USP; Mestinon®/Regonol® (pyridostigmine bromide); morphine sulfate, USP; Nubain® (nalbuphine HCl); Numorphan® (oxymorphone HCl); procaine HCl, USP; promethazine HCl, USP; Prostigmin® (neostigmine methylsulfate, USP); scopolamine of normal saline.
+Glycopyrrolate injection is compatible for mixing and injection with the following injectable Glycopyrrolate Injection, USP may be used intraoperatively to counteract surgically or drug- induced or vagal Anticholinergics, including glycopyrrolate injection, can produce certain effects, most of which are extensions dosage forms: atropine sulfate, USP; Antilirium® (physostigmine salicylate); Benadryl® (diphenhydramine (droperidol); Levo-Dromoran® (levorphanol tartrate); lidocaine, USP; meperidine HCl, USP; Mestinon®/Regonol® weakness: dizziness: insomnia; nausea; vomiting; impotence; suppression of lactation; constipation; bloated HCI, USP; procedure HCI, USP; Prostigmin® (neostigmine methylsulfate, USP); scopolamine of normal saline.

-Since the stability of glycopyrrolate is questionable above a pH of 6.0 do not combine glycopyrrolate injection in the same syringe with Brevital® (methohexital Na); Chloromycetin® (chloramphenicol Na succinate); Dramamine® (dimenhydrinate); Nembutal® (pentobarbital Na); Pentothal® (thiopental Na); Seconal® (secobarbital Na); sodium bicarbonate (Abbott); Valium® (diazepam); Decadron® (dexamethasone Na phosphate); or Talwin® (pentazocine lactate).
+Since the stability of glycopyrrolate is questionable above a pH of 6.0 do not combine glycopyrrolate injection in the same syringe with Brevital® (methohexital Na); Chloromycetin® (chloramphenicol Na succinate); Dramamine (dimenhydrinate); Nembutal® (pentobarbital Na); Pentothal® (thiopental Na); Seconal® (secobarbital Na); sodium

+The brand names mentioned in this document are the trademarks of their respective owners. bicarbonate (Abbott); Valium® (diazepam); Decadron® (dexamethasone Na phosphate); or Talwin® (pentazocine lactate).
 These mixtures will result in a pH higher than 6.0 and may result in gas production or precipitation.